 All MCE students are encouraged to join at least one professional association.
-Membership in these organizations provides the student with an opportunity to become familiar with, http://www.apa.org/
+Membership in these organizations provides the student with an opportunity to become familiar with, begin networking, and become part of a professional community.
+The following organizations are suggestions; there are many others for students to consider.